cdauksas/BikeShare/README.md

-# Chicago Cyclist Bike Share Analysis
+# Chicago Cyclist Bike Share Analysis using Microsoft SQL Server and Tabeau Public

 Scenario:
 In 2016, Cyclistic launched a successful bike-share offering.
 The company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.